 Top 10 Greatest Battles in History

-One of the greatest and most unequal battle of all times.
-21 Sikh soldiers against 10000 to 12000 Afghan attackers, a ratio of 1:476+.
-All 21 died and all of them were posthumously awarded the Indian Order of Merit, the highest gallantry award of that time, which an Indian soldier could receive by the hands of the British crown, the corresponding gallantry award for the British soldiers was the Victoria Cross.
+One of the greatest and most unequal battles of all time: 21 Sikh soldiers against 10,000 to 12,000 Afghan attackers, with a ratio of 1:476 or higher.
+All 21 soldiers died, and they were all posthumously awarded the Indian Order of Merit.
+This award was the highest gallantry recognition for an Indian soldier, bestowed by the British crown.
+The corresponding gallantry award for the British soldiers was the Victoria Cross.
 It's an amazing battle; you should read about it.

-Without any doubt the bravest battle ever fought.
-The 21 Sikh soldiers on knowing that 10000 invaders would be upon them soon, in the greatest act of bravery imaginable, decided to hold their ground and fought till their last breath to make sure that the enemy would be delayed and consequently unsuccessful in their attempt of penetrating into the state.
+Without any doubt, the bravest battle ever fought was by the 21 Sikh soldiers.
+Knowing that 10,000 invaders would soon be upon them, they made the greatest act of bravery imaginable.
+They decided to hold their ground and fought until their last breath to ensure that the enemy would be delayed and, consequently, unsuccessful in their attempt to penetrate into the state.

 In terms of important battles, this tops it.
-Stalingrad shows both the faults of Nazi Germany and the brutality of Stalin this battle turned the tide of the war into the allies favor.
-This battle meant Germany was on the defensive for the war and also caused the Germans to be mindful of Stalin's brutal (yet highly effective) strategies.
-This battle easily outranks the importance of any of the western front battles (except for maybe battle of Britain and the D day landing).
-This battle solidified the Soviet Union as the most powerful country on the planet and made sure that the Germans would never be on the offensive in the war ever again.
-The battle showed the willingness and strong will of Russia and if provoked what Russia was truly capable of!
+Stalingrad shows both the faults of Nazi Germany and the brutality of Stalin.
+This battle turned the tide of the war in the Allies' favor.
+It meant Germany was on the defensive for the rest of the war and also caused the Germans to be mindful of Stalin's brutal, yet highly effective, strategies.
+This battle easily outranks the importance of any of the Western Front battles, except for maybe the Battle of Britain and the D-Day landings.
+It solidified the Soviet Union as the most powerful country on the planet and ensured that the Germans would never be on the offensive in the war ever again.
+The battle showed the willingness and strong will of Russia, and if provoked, what Russia was truly capable of.

-Something ridiculous like 19 of the 20 most bloody battles in history took place on the Eastern Front in WW2 between Russia and Germany - Stalingrad was the one that knocked the stuffing out of the German War machine.
-The only 2 Battles that had as potentially as big an impact in History are the Battle of Britain and the Battle of Hastings.
-Maybe even The Somme - as once again the German War Machine suffered casualties it never recovered from.
-Too many of these lists are dominated by small scale American Battles.
-America is of massive importance to the world - but the battles she has been involved in didn't really impact on world history as often the result wouldn't have changed the inevitable conclusions
+Something ridiculous like 19 of the 20 most bloody battles in history took place on the Eastern Front in World War II between Russia and Germany.
+Stalingrad was the one that knocked the stuffing out of the German war machine.
+The only two battles that had as potentially big an impact in history are the Battle of Britain and the Battle of Hastings.
+Maybe even the Somme, as once again the German war machine suffered casualties it never recovered from.
+Too many of these lists are dominated by small-scale American battles.
+America is of massive importance to the world, but the battles she has been involved in didn't really impact world history as often the result wouldn't have changed the inevitable conclusions.

-All the Ruskies think Stalingrad was the most important because they were getting their asses kicked until they won one battle that they treated as the so called "turning point" in WW2.
-Operation Overlord liberated France and pushed the Germans back with skilled troops unlike the Russians and their strategy of sending unarmed soldiers and instructing them to pick up weapons from other guys that don't work half the time.
+All the Russians think Stalingrad was the most important because they were getting their tails kicked until they won one battle that they treated as the so-called "turning point" in WWII.
+Operation Overlord liberated France and pushed the Germans back with skilled troops, unlike the Russians and their strategy of sending unarmed soldiers and instructing them to pick up weapons from others that don't work half the time.

 Truly, this one should be at the top of the list.
-While the Soviets were being shot and gunned down by the Nazis, the Americans, French, and British made Operation Overlord and took down Nazi Germany, and ended WW2
+While the Soviets were being shot and gunned down by the Nazis, the Americans, French, and British executed Operation Overlord, took down Nazi Germany, and ended WWII.

-This was a brilliant side conflict in ww2 and a very important victory on so many levels.
-Not only did Britain retain its 'defiant under any circumstances' status during ww2, but it also humiliated the high command of the Luftwaffe, annihilated the moral of the German people, boosted the moral of Britain, gave Birth to the legends such as the spitfire and most importantly; hammered the final nail in the coffin for a German invasion of Britain.
-Faced against impossible odds yet still kicked ass - typical Britain to be honest.
+This was a brilliant side conflict in WWII and a very important victory on so many levels.
+Not only did Britain retain its 'defiant under any circumstances' status during WWII, but it also humiliated the high command of the Luftwaffe, annihilated the morale of the German people, boosted the morale of Britain, and gave birth to legends such as the Spitfire.
+Most importantly, it hammered the final nail in the coffin for a German invasion of Britain.
+Faced against impossible odds, yet still Britain kicked ass - typical Britain, to be honest.

 "Never in the history of human conflict was so much owed, by so many, to so few."
 The words of Winston Churchill.

-If the Brits had caved in under the onslaught of the Luftwaffe that had so easily swept all aside until this point then the world could easily be a very different place.
-It's hard to say whether it would be under the leadership of the Nazis or the USSR it is hard to say but I for one would rather neither.
-Well done the RAF...
-Well done indeed chaps!
+If the British had caved in under the onslaught of the Luftwaffe that had so easily swept all aside until this point, then the world could easily be a very different place.
+It's hard to say whether it would be under the leadership of the Nazis or the USSR, but I for one would rather neither.
+Well done to the RAF...
+Well done indeed, chaps!